norriskaley/KBCM-Jupyter-Notebook-Streamlit-Pages/README.md

 4) signals_with_indicators_universal.py
 5) properties_universal.py

-Project 3 = Create Streamlit Page to help teammate Looking at weighted_return by industry sector over time.
+Project 3 = Create a Streamlit Page to help teammate Looking at weighted_return by industry sector over time.
 Files for this project:
 1) dashboard_sector_analysis.py